Meet Our Testing Team

 The Puffy’s soft, stretch-knit cover is 100 percent polyester and thin enough to allow for airflow.
 In addition to being stain-resistant, the cover can be completely unzipped and is machine-washable.
 This contrasts with the integrated covers used by many of the Puffy’s competitors and makes this mattress a good choice for people concerned about staining and washability.

 Two foam layers, each two inches deep, make up the Puffy mattress’s comfort system.
-The first is a gel-infused memory foam layer, which offers deep, pillowy pressure relief and a soft feel due in part to its low density rating of 2.5 PCF.
+The first is a gel-infused “Cooling Cloud” memory foam layer, which offers deep, pillowy pressure relief and a soft feel.
 Foam infused with gel, like the kind used here, may also have better temperature regulation properties than standard memory foam.

-The Puffy’s second layer does double duty as both a comfort and transition layer.
-Its temperature-resistant polyfoam is denser than memory foam, offering support for the initial comfort layer while preventing sleepers from sinking through to the firmer support core.
+The Puffy’s second layer – composed of “Climate Comfort” polyfoam – does double duty as both a comfort and transition layer.
+This foam is temperature-resistant and denser than memory foam, offering support for the initial comfort layer while preventing sleepers from sinking through to the firmer support core.

-The Puffy has a 6-inch support core of high-density (1.5 PCF) polyfoam.
-This is a standard construction for all-foam mattresses, as the dense foam is stronger than the softer comfort layers and serves to stabilize the bed and prevent sagging.
+The Puffy has a 6-inch base layer of high-density (1.5 PCF) “Firm Core Support” polyfoam.
+This is a standard construction for all-foam mattresses.
+The dense foam is stronger than the softer comfort layers and serves to stabilize the bed and prevent excessive sagging.

 At 10 inches, the Puffy is an average height for an all-foam mattress.
-Combined with its weaker edge support, this may make it a less suitable choice for people who struggle to stand up from their bed.
-However, with four inches of comfort layering, it still provides enough depth to prevent most average and lightweight sleepers from sinking against the support core.
+With four inches of comfort layering, it still provides enough depth to prevent most average and lightweight sleepers from sinking against the support core.

 |Product Name||Firmness Rating||Thickness||Support Core Components||Comfort Layer Components||Cover Components|